 MCL 559.147a.
 Under this language, and subject to the remaining requirements of MCL 559.147a, an improvement or modification may be made to the co-owner’s condominium unit, to common elements, and to the route from the public way to the door of the unit “to facilitate access to” the unit, “to facilitate . . . movement within” the unit, or to “alleviate conditions that could be hazardous to persons with disabilities . . .” for the benefit of persons with disabilities who reside in or regularly visit the unit.

-While the PWDCRA and the FHAA contain a limitation that the accommodation not impose an “undue hardship,” with the “hardship” potentially creating flexibility for the person from whom the accommodation is being requested in denying the request, the Michigan Condominium Act does not use such language nor provide such flexibility.
+While the FHAA contains a limitation that the accommodation not impose an “undue hardship,” with the “hardship” potentially creating flexibility for the person from whom the accommodation is being requested in denying the request, the Michigan Condominium Act does not use such language nor provide such flexibility.
 Instead, the Michigan Condominium Act, without using the term “undue hardship,” identifies the general factual circumstances that would need to be satisfied for a request to be denied (i.e., for an association to find “good cause” for the denial of a request).
 In other words, the Michigan Condominium Act itself describes the “undue hardship” that would warrant denying a request for a reasonable modification or accommodation.

 In this respect, any proposed improvement or modification: